WolframResearch/wolfram-library-link-rs/README.md

 #### Features

-  * Efficiently call Rust functions from the Wolfram language.
+  * Efficiently call Rust functions from Wolfram code.
-  * Pass arbitrary Wolfram language expressions to and from Rust code.
+  * Pass arbitrary Wolfram expressions to and from Rust code.
   * Evaluate Wolfram expressions from Rust code.
-  * Check for and respond to Wolfram language aborts while in Rust code.
+  * Respond to Wolfram [abort][interrupts] requests while in Rust code.
   * Safe API for the Wolfram Symbolic Transport Protocol, using the [`wstp`][wstp] crate.

 Follow the [**Quick Start**](./docs/QuickStart.md) guide to begin using `wolfram-library-link`.